SlaYoR/sales-web-app/README.md

         /CountersPage
     /home
         /HomePage
+            index.js            # The indexation file
+            HomePage.jsx        # A component
+            HomePage.test.jsx   # Test the component
+            styles.css          # The CSS file for HomePage useNews.js          # A hook that is only used once in HomePage useNews.test.js     # Test the hook
     /hooks
-        index.js        # Should only be used as an indexation file /useCounter
+        index.js                # Should only be used as an indexation file useCounter.js           # A reusable hook
 ```